who-knows-inc/KEA_DAT_DevOps_2025_Spring/00._Course_Material/01._Assignments/13._Deployment_Strategies_Orchestration_Maintenance/02._After/take_down_your_system.md

 But even if credit is no problem, you could still try to recreate the entire setup from scratch in parallel to the system that you have running.

 Doing it a second time is how you go from vaguely remembering and forgetting over time to mastery.

+---

+## **Important** if you used the `one.com` coupon

+Delete your domain at `one.com` after the exams.

+At some point afterwards, they will send you an invoice if you continue to use the domain and give you a small window to cancel the domain.
+This should usually not be a problem, but you might miss the mail to your KEA account while you are in the middle of your internships.